Mario Pagliaro is Research Director

 Solar Cells.

-is also his Lab's Twitter account.
+Lab's Twitter account.

 Conferences and Seminars organized